 Addison's disease, also known as primary adrenal insufficiency, is a rare condition that affects the body's hormonal activity.
-It is estimated that Addison's disease affects 1 to 2 out of every 100,000 individuals.
+It is estimated that Addison's disease affects about 4 out of every 100,000 individuals, appearing in all age groups and affecting both genders equally.
 This disease is named after Dr. Thomas Addison, who discovered it in 1849.

 Addison's disease occurs when the body's adrenal glands are not able to make enough of the hormones cortisol or aldosterone.
 Each hormone works differently and plays important roles in the human body.